DesmondMokhali/Investigating-Access-to-Safe-Drinking-Water/README.md

 # Project Overview
-## Investigating Access to Safe Drinking Water
+## Investigating Inequalities in Safe Drinking Water Access (2000-2020)

-This project investigates access to safe and affordable drinking water, focusing on inequalities in service levels between different countries and regions.
-It analyses data from the WHO/UNICEF Joint Monitoring Programme (JMP) to answer questions regarding inequalities in access to safe drinking water (2000 -2020).
+This project explores global inequalities in access to safe and affordable drinking water by analyzing data from the WHO/UNICEF Joint Monitoring Programme (JMP) between 2000 and 2020.
+It aims to identify and understand disparities in service levels across different countries and regions.

 ![191121-water-crisis-report-main-kh](https://github.com/DesmondMokhali/Investigating-Access-to-Safe-Drinking-Water/assets/121891418/651c76c8-3705-4729-8ec1-883299a201d4)